hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/404_sayings_and_utterances.md

 dreaming and the brag of the nineteenth century.
 The whole world is full of God and not of sin.
 Let us help one another, let us love one another.

 41\.
-Let me die a true Sannyâsin as my Master did, heedless of money, of women, and of fame!
+Let me die a true Sannyāsin as my Master did, heedless of money, of women, and of fame!
 And of these the most insidious is the love of fame!

 42\.
 I have never spoken of revenge, I have always spoken of strength.